-Autism Spectrum Disorder (ASD) affects every 1 in 59 children.
-It can be a somewhat confusing diagnosis and leaves parents seeking help in how to assist their child, so they live their best life.
+Autism Spectrum Disorder (ASD) affects every 1 in 44 children.
+It can be a somewhat confusing diagnosis and leaves parents seeking help on how to assist their children so they live their best life.

-Thankfully, there are many methods and therapies available now to aid parents and children, and one of them is applied behavior analysis or ABA.
+Thankfully, many methods and therapies are available now to aid parents and children, and one of them is applied behavior analysis or ABA.

 So, what is ABA therapy, and how does it work?
 Is it applicable to every child?
-If you’re curious about what ABA is, continue reading to learn more about this type of therapy.
+If you’re curious about where you can get aba therapy colorado, or what it involves, continue reading to learn more about this type of therapy.

 What is Autism?

 ASD is a condition that affects the person’s ability to socialize, learn, and some people are even non-verbal, inhibiting communication.
 Since there’s a spectrum of characteristics, autism looks different for everyone diagnosed, and typically no two autistic people are alike.

 Many other factors and symptoms can point to autism.
 Only a licensed medical professional can properly diagnose someone on the autism spectrum.

 Maybe you’re eager to learn more about ABA therapy.